signavio/binge/README.md

 # binge - version-less JavaScript package management for monorepos
-Binge is a version-less JavaScript package management tool for monolithic repositories (*monorepos*).
+binge is a version-less JavaScript package management tool for monorepos.

 It helps you to:
-* encourage modularization for a clearer separation of concerns,
+* achieve a clear separation of concerns through modularization by enabling the quick creation and consumption of local packages,
-* enforce dependency version consistency across different local packages,
+* avoid dependency hell by enforcing dependency version consistency across different local packages,
-* improve the developer experience and reduces the build file size by ensuring there is only one version of a dependency across all packages in the repository.
+* overcome the publishing overhead of traditional packages by providing version-less local packages that otherwise behave like standalone npm packages (for example, binge supports custom lifecycle steps like testing, building, linting).

 [//]: # (To learn more about *why exactly* you should consider using binge, read our [announcement blog post]https://tech.signavio.com/2017/package-management-binge.)